-Master of Business Administration (MBA) program at Lasell University instills the skills, knowledge, and credentials you need to maximize your impact on your company's performance and advance your career - available in both online and on-campus.
-We realize that that time and flexibility are essential to get you started on your future career path.
-We offer six-term starts per year to choose from and no GRE/GMAT requirements so you can begin earning a master's degree when it fits into your schedule.
+The Master of Business Administration (MBA) program at Lasell University instills the skills, knowledge, and credentials you need to maximize your impact on your company's performance and advance your career - available both online and on-campus.
+Our MBA for working professionals is designed to consider that time and flexibility are essential to get you started on your future career path.
+We offer six-term starts per year to choose from and no GRE/GMAT requirements, so you can begin earning a master's degree when it fits into your schedule.

 - Healthcare Management

 - Sustainable Fashion Operations

 The Lasell MBA curriculum has been developed to ensure you get the high quality and educational rigor you need to be a successful business leader not only in theory but in the real world.
 The program is 36 credits without a concentration and can be completed in as few as 12 months.